Can You Have a Loaded Gun in Your Car in Nevada?

 - Owners who have a blood alcohol concentration (BAC) of .1% or too intoxicated by drugs or alcohol to safely operate their firearm, cannot carry a loaded gun.

 - Owners who are in one of the previously listed prohibited locations cannot bring their loaded firearm onto the premises.

-- Owners cannot possess loaded rifles or shotguns in their vehicle.
+- Owners cannot possess loaded rifles or shotguns in their vehicles.

 Concealed carry is different in that the gun owner must earn a carrying concealed weapons (CCW) permit before carrying their weapon in this way.
 When carrying a concealed, loaded gun, owners must keep this permit and their government-issued ID on hand.